talhajjaj/read01.md/readclass9.md

- if a function consistently yields the same result for the same input, it is referentially transparent. pure functions + immutable data = referential transparency With this concept, a cool thing we can do is to memoize the function
+ if a function consistently yields the same result for the same input, it is referentially transparent. pure functions + immutable data = referential transparency With this concept, a cool thing we can do is to memoize the function.

+**Node JS Tutorial for Beginners #6 - Modules and require()**

+What is a module?
+What does the word ‘require’ do?
+How do we bring another module into the file the we are working in?
+What do we have to do to make a module available?